 You guys, before we get to Triple Layer Chocolate Cookies…

 I did something I’ve never done before.
-In fact I swore I’d never do it.
+In fact, I swore I’d never do it.
 I set two of my friends up on a date!
-I know.
-I used to always wonder why people play match-maker.
+As well, I used to always wonder why people play match-maker.
 But now, I get it.
-When you’re happy you want every one to be happy.
+When you’re happy you want everyone to be happy.

 So when I looked at two of my friends at our Super Bowl party and thought, ‘why haven’t they ever gone out?’
 I started plotting to get them together.
 Actually, it was as simple as ‘Have you ever gone out with him?
 Would you like to?’ and ‘Have you ever one out with ‘her’?
 Would you like to?’
 And Boom!
 Pow!
 Simple as that!
 This is going to be great… love, romance, kids, divorce.
 Oh, hell, then they’ll blame me!
 Ack, now I know why you don’t set friends up.

 Stay tuned, maybe it won’t get that far..

 Now, as I promised.
 Cookies…Triple Layer Chocolate Cookies to be exact and they are awesome!!

 Besides setting up friends at said Super Bowl party, I also got the idea for these cookies.
 My friend brought a layered dessert of brownies, frosting, and Rice Krispies.
 In the name of research, I ate three!

 We won’t talk about how many of these Triple Layer Chocolate Cookies I ate!

 These Triple Layer Chocolate Cookies are so good.
 I can’t adequately describe how rich and decadent they are.
 You cannot eat just one.
 Between the fudge cookie, the crunchy nougat, and the smooth chocolate ganache lies dessert heaven.
 If you think you’re making these to share, go ahead and make two batches!